ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 encrypting, but irreversible.
 In other words, given the hashed version of password, it's nearly impossible to get the original password back.

-1. Implement the `hashPassword()` using the `sha256` algorithm. (`sha256` is not the most secure password hash function, we're going to learn better ones later this week)
+1. Implement the `hashPassword()` `app.js` using the `sha256` algorithm.
+   (`sha256` is not the most secure password hash function, we're going to learn better ones later this week):

   ![](img/hashPassword.png)

-1. Copy paste your `hashPassword()` functions to a Node console and try hashing a couple passwords from `passwords.plain.json` TODO
+1. Copy paste your `hashPassword()` functions to a Node console and try hashing a couple passwords from `passwords.plain.json` note how these match up with `passwords.hashed.json`.

 ## Exercise 4.2: Hashed Passwords